A road trip from Mount Rushmore to Yellowstone National Park takes you between two of the most stunning locations in the United States.

 It also avoids the risk of any roads or parts of the park being closed off, both of which are very likely due to the harsh weathers and remote location of this part of the country.

-A road trip from Mount Rushmore to Yellowstone National Park takes you past a number of incredible sights and attractions.
+A Mount Rushmore to Yellowstone road trip takes you past many incredible sights and attractions.
 While some of these locations may require a slight detour from your route, none are that far out of the way.
+I highly recommend making the most of the time you have and seeing as many of these as possible throughout your drive.

-Visitors can take a free piece of the mountain with them from their visit, providing a unique souvenir and helping the locals to avoid adding costs to the construction.
+Visitors can take a free piece of the mountain with them from their visit, providing a unique souvenir on a Mt.
+Rushmore to Yellowstone road trip and helping locals avoid adding costs to the construction.

 An incredible drive-through wildlife park, where you can see the wildlife of South Dakota up close.
 Black bears, buffalo, elk, mountain lions, reindeer, and a whole host of other animals and birds roam freely throughout the park.